Tuesday February 6, 2018

 5+ Books for Business That Have Inspired Hostinger

-It’s not a secret that reading is the key to success in any business whether it be a lean startup or an internationally operating conglomerate.
-This is why over the years, Hostinger has committed to reading a number of leading books for business in order to help us improve as professionals who are continuously working to uphold Hostinger’s reputation as the world’s cheapest web hosting service provider.
+It’s not a secret that reading is the key to success in any business whether it is a lean startup or an internationally operating conglomerate.
+This is why over the years Hostinger has committed to reading a number of leading books for business to help us improve as professionals who are continuously working to uphold Hostinger’s reputation as the world’s cheapest web hosting service provider.

-In his book ‘Me We Do Be‘ socio-economist Randall Bell wrote “reading dramatically correlates with high education and income as well as overall happiness.
-Those who read seven or more books per-year are more than 122% likely to be millionaires to those who never read, or only read 1-3 books per year.”
+In his book ‘Me We Do Be,’ socio-economist Randall Bell wrote that “reading dramatically correlates with high education and income as well as overall happiness.
+Those who read seven or more books per year are more than 122% likely to be millionaires as opposed to those who never read, or only read one to three books per year.”

-We do not read purely because we want to experience success as individuals.
-We read because we want to remain unbeaten at giving you the best cheap web hosting services in the business.
+We do not read only because we want to experience success as individuals.
+We read because we want to remain unbeaten at giving you the best cheap hosting services in the business.
 We want to retain your trust as a customer.

 The books we read are written by the world’s best innovators and leaders from technology and business.
-We aspire to apply their experiences to our business and shape them to your needs based on the feedback you give us.
-Our appetite to learn from the great and the good in our fields of expertise is so big, that since we began planning our business activities and delivering on them using OKR methodology, all of our employees are now required to spend a “reading day” and share their findings with their colleagues as way of collective self-improvement.
+We aspire to apply their messages to our business and shape them to your needs based on the feedback you give us.
+Our appetite to learn from the great and the good in our fields of expertise is so big that since we began planning our business activities and delivering on them using OKR methodology, all of our employees are now required to take a reading day and share their findings with their colleagues as a way of collective self-improvement.

 Below are a number of books that have massively influenced us over the last decade.
 We invite you to take a look at them to discover what makes us tick as a company.